SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/manage-bounces.md

 ## Why are emails returned?

 Emails may be returned due to email address errors, spam filters, Internet problems or inboxes being full.

-Some of these problems may be temporary (delivery delays, email server temporarily unavailable etc.), while others are permanent (wrong address, unknown domain etc.).
+* Temporary problems: delivery delays, email server temporarily unavailable
+* Permanent problems: wrong address, unknown domain.

 Temporarily failing email addresses are not blocked, and they are not skipped in the next mailing.

 > [!NOTE]
 > To prevent misspelled or invalid email addresses, SuperOffice validates email addresses received through Chat and Forms.
 The validation is performed using DNS lookup and controlling basic email syntax.